raspberrypilearning/sock-puppet/en/step_8.md

 --- task ---
 ### Use card for the board

-Attach the micro:bit board to a bit of cardboard with an elastic band.
+Attach the Micro:bit board to a bit of cardboard with an elastic or hairband.

 ![ALT TEXT](images/attach-2.jpg)
 --- /task ---